A reader asked:

 People with large debts would often like to consolidate and simplify their debts, exchanging expensive credit card debt for a single cheap loan.
 And in 2018, the interest rates you see in adverts for bank loans look very attractive!

-Even though consolidation sounds such a good idea, in practice both of this couple have a lot too much debt for it to be possible.
+But in practice, a consolidation loan won’t be possible for either of this couple – they both have a lot too much debt.
 An application for a consolidation loan will just be rejected and that rejection will also harm their credit record, so it’s best to avoid it.

 Consolidating the husband’s debts would be foolish even if it was possible.
 With a large loan finishing in a year, refinancing it over a longer period would result in him paying much more in interest.